borisdev/llm-lisa/README.md

 # Detecting Local Patterns in LLM Performance Battles

-The objective here is to detect patterns in LLM performance.
+The objective here is to detect local patterns in LLM performance.

 This might be useful for two reasons: